holzachr/sanremo-linux/README.md

 Then rebuild and install your custom kernel like you always do.

-## The card's ressources
+## The card's resources

-Through Reference Disk configuration and the ADF, you can choose from the following ressources:
+Through Reference Disk configuration and the ADF, you can choose from the following resources:

 I/O 0x1C00..1FFF / 0x2000..23FF / 0x2400..27FF / 0x2800..2BFF